cobilab/chester/README.md

 <p align="center"><img src="imgs/example.png"
 alt="CHESTER" width="600" height="300" border="0" /></p>

-The example image show most of the centromers contained in the chromosomes and a few genes.
+The example image show most of the centromers contained in the chromosomes and several genes.

 ## CITATION ##